yotam5/array2ds/README.md

-Array2ds is a none-bloated library in rust for rust by rust for handling staticly sized 2d array/grids
+Array2ds is a none-bloated library in rust for rust by rust for handling staticly sized 2d array/grids to run the examples: cargo run --example 'example_name'

 - Uses only Safe Rust, no usage of "unsafe"
 - Works I guess